FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/prd/data-requirements.md

 # Data Requirements

-This document outlines the preliminary data model for QuestLearn, addressing a key blocker identified in the PRD checklist report.
+This document outlines the preliminary data model for RogueLearn, addressing a key blocker identified in the PRD checklist report.

 ## Core Entities and Relationships

 A preliminary data model is proposed to guide the architecture design.
 The main entities and their relationships are as follows:

-*   **User**: Represents an individual using the QuestLearn platform.
+*   **User**: Represents an individual using the RogueLearn platform.
     *   `user_id` (Primary Key)
     *   `username`
     *   `email`